• Skip to primary navigation

 talks presented at public seminars at the Aesthetic Realism Foundation

-reports of lectures by Eli Siegel and classes taught by Ellen Reiss,
+lectures by Eli Siegel and classes taught by Ellen Reiss, the Aesthetic Realism Chair of Education, with whom I’m proud to study.

-the Aesthetic Realism Chair of Education, with whom I’m proud to study.
-Some of these reports are on poetry, the relation of art and science, and the wonderful meaning of idioms.
+You can read here my reports of some of these lectures on poetry, the relation of art and science, and the wonderful meaning of idioms.
+Among them are:

-links to many resources I find valuable.
+And here are links to many resources I find valuable.

 To start reading, click on any of the links on the right or the tabs in the menu above.
 You can also check out my blogs: “Aesthetic Realism and the Works of Edith Wharton,” and “The Aesthetics of…”.
 Enjoy!